Current Vacancies

 About you

-You have completed a doctorate in a social science discipline (or a relevant data science field), have interest and research in the field of economic and experience in data management and analysis.
+You have completed, or be close to completion, of a doctorate in a social science discipline (or a relevant data science field), have interest and research in the field of economic and experience in data management and analysis.
 You have demonstrable experience of working with quantitative data and relevant software (Stata, R, Python, or similar).

 The Department of Social Policy and Intervention holds a Bronze Athena Swan Award which demonstrates our commitment towards advancement of gender equality in higher education and research institutions: equal opportunities, representation and success for all.